MichalPlanetaDev/tickline/README.md

 # Tickline

-Deterministic security-engineering range for authoritative simulation, protocol hardening, cryptographic evidence integrity, forensic replay, and production-style workflow project.

 Tickline is a lawful systems/security portfolio project.
-Its purpose is to demonstrate how a game-security platform can be designed around deterministic simulation, untrusted-client assumptions, hardened protocol boundaries, tamper-evident evidence, runtime diagnostics, and disciplined engineering workflow.
+Its purpose is to demonstrate how a game-security platform can be well designed.

 This is not a cheat project, bypass project, malware project, or reverse-engineering target for third-party software.
 All adversarial testing is performed against owned code inside this repository.